permasigner/permasigner/docs/usage/run-on-ios.md

 ---
-description: Run Permasigner on a jailbroken iDevice using the Procursus bootstrap.
+description: Run Permasigner on a jailbroken iDevice.
 ---

-**Note:** A jailbreak using Procursus is required (eg. Taurine, odysseyra1n).
+{% hint style="info" %}
+If asked, the default root password is `alpine`.
+{% endhint %}

 ## Run from Package

 * Install NewTerm 2 from [Chariz](https://repo.chariz.com) using your favorite package manager
 * Install permasigner with `python3 -m pip install permasigner`
-   * If this fails, install python3 with `sudo apt install python3` and install pip with `python3 -m ensurepip`.
+   * If this fails, install python3 with `su root -c apt install python3` and install pip with `python3 -m ensurepip`.
 * Run the script with `python3 -m permasigner`
 * Install the newly created deb file
    * Find it in Filza at `/var/mobile/.permasigner/output`
 * Reboot to stock, the app will still work!

 ## Run with Shortcut

+{% hint style="warning" %}
+This will only work on Procursus jailbreaks for now.
+{% endhint %}

 * Import the shortcut from [here](https://routinehub.co/shortcut/12520/)
    * Make sure to pay attention to the import questions.